How to create a happier workforce

 Understanding sources of stress and unhappiness

 SEEK’s Happiness Index paints a broad picture of the state of the New Zealand workforce.
-Justine suggests that it should be a jumping off point for leaders, to drive important conversations that help determine the reasons employees are unhappy at work.
+Justine suggests that it should be used by leaders to drive important conversations that help determine the reasons employees are unhappy at work.

 “The real insights come from understanding individual stories and experiences,” she says.
 “There is no one-size-fits-all approach to employee wellbeing and happiness.
 We need to recognise that different employees face different challenges at different stages of life, and work with them at that level.”